 The surname Cartmell was first found in Lancashire, at Cartmel, a parish, in the union of Ulverston, hundred of Lonsdale north of the Sands.
 "This place, which is supposed to have derived its name from the British words Kert, a camp, and mell, a fell, or small mountain, according to Camden was given to St. Cuthbert, in 677, by Egfrid, King of Northumbria, with all the Britons inhabiting it.
 In 782, Ethelred, upon his restoration to the throne of that kingdom, allured from their sanctuary at York the sons of Alfwold, who had been advanced to the crown upon his expulsion, and put them to death at Cartmel.
 In 1188, William Mareschall, Earl of Pembroke, founded a priory for Regular canons of the order of St. Augustine, dedicated to the Blessed Virgin, and endowed it with all his lands at 'Kertmell,' " Now a village in Cumbria, it has more recently become known as the "home of sticky toffee pudding."

 Early History of the Cartmell family

-Another 147 words (10 lines of text) covering the years 1300 and 1378 are included under the topic Early Cartmell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cartmell research.
+Another 117 words (8 lines of text) covering the years 1300, 1378, 1578, 1681, 1748, 1701, 1648, 1673, 1563, 1306, 1664 and are included under the topic Early Cartmell History in all our PDF Extended History products and printed products wherever possible.